FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 One thing to note about our code above is that we need to specify `credentials: 'include'` option to `fetch`.
 This is required since eventually you will be hooking up to a server-side session and without this setting, the browser won’t send over the cookie that Express uses for server-side sessions.

-Now you can try the React client again. *Depending on your setup, you might have gotten a CORS error*; check the browser console.
-Fortunately, you thought of this, and installed the `cors` package.
+Now you can try the React client again.
+Don't see anything?
+Check the console, you *might have an infamous CORS error!*

+Now, to fix this, it's time to use your `cors` package!
 Use it in your `server/index.js` by updating the first lines of your file like so:

 ```js
 const userRoute = (require('./routes/user'));